What is the NHTSA? The Ultimate Guide to Vehicle Safety & Recalls

 1. Setting and Enforcing Vehicle Safety Standards

-The NHTSA creates and enforces the Federal Motor Vehicle Safety Standards (FMVSS).
-These are the minimum performance requirements for every part of your vehicle that affects safety.
+The NHTSA creates and enforces the Federal Motor Vehicle Safety Standards (FMVSS) — the minimum performance requirements for every part of your vehicle that affects safety.

 Airbags and Seat Belts